jessicarush/react-notes/react_with_flask_api.md

 As soon as we try to do a POST though, we will run into the same problem again.
 The Flask backend needs to identify if origins other than its own are allowed to Post.
 This is easiest done using [flask-cors](https://flask-cors.readthedocs.io/en/latest/) and is described in the next section.

-But for this example, it is our intention that we are going to be serving the React frontend React from the same host and port as the Flask backend (e.g. using nginx).
+But for this example, let's assume that in production we intend to serve the React frontend from the same domain and port as the Flask backend (e.g. using nginx).

 In the meantime, we can configure a [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) in the `package.json` file of the React project.
-This allows the app to "pretend" it's making requests from the same port of the server as the backend, thereby avoiding all CORS issues.
+This allows the app to "pretend" it's making requests from the same port as the backend, thereby avoiding all CORS issues.

 ```json
   "proxy": "http://localhost:5000",
 ```

 This tells the React development server to proxy any unknown requests to your API server.
-Once we add this proxy pointing to our backend, we can change all our API calls to just endpoint path:
+Once we add this proxy pointing to our backend, we can change all our API calls to just the endpoint path:

 ```javascript
 axios.get('/api/color', headers);